-The parts of the body that are not covered by a high amount of body fat and are in direct contact with a supporting surface, such as a bed or a wheelchair, are at the most risk of developing pressure ulcers.
+The parts of the body that are most at risk of developing pressure ulcers are those that are not covered by a high amount of body fat, and are in direct contact with a supporting surface, such as a bed or a wheelchair.
 For example, a person who spends a lot of time in bed may develop ulcers on their shoulders, elbows, heels, buttocks, the back of their head or spine.